 Once you are done exploring a slice, you can:

-- Click on a different slice name, to explore a different slice
+- Click on a different slice name, to explore a different slice.

-The filter associated with the slice will show up.
-You can modify, add or delete attributes of the filter.
-After you update the filter, save your changes by clicking on Update slice.
+Over time, you might need to adjust the filters associated with a slice.
+Upon navigating to a slice, you can modify, add, or delete attributes of the filters.
+After you update the filters, save your changes by clicking on Update slice.

 Labelbox will prompt you to choose between the following: